 During this time period, the break up of the Gondwana Continent also created a lot of volcanic activity.
 This activity also played a large role in the present day cosmetics of the Namibian landscape.

-My travels extended from the Fish River Canyon in the South to Etosha National Park in the North.
-Then Swakopmund, Sossusvlei and Luderitz in the West to Windhoek in the East.
-I traveled the entire area by 4X4 drive and stopped and visited many places in between which I have documented extensively here on this website.
+My travels extended from the Fish River Canyon in the south to Etosha National Park in the north.
+Additionally, my travel exploits included Swakopmund, Sossusvlei and Luderitz in the West to Windhoek in the East.
+I traveled the entire area by 4X4 drive and also stopped and visited many places in between which I have documented extensively here on this website.

 Namibia – Fascination of Geology